grafana/grafana/docs/sources/panels/panel-library.md

 ## Add a library panel

-1. Hover over **+** on the left menu, and select **Create** from the drop down options.
+1. Hover over the **+** option on the left menu, then select **Create** from the drop down options.
+The Add panel dialog opens.
-Click the **Add panel** option to open the
+   {{< figure src="/static/img/docs/library-panels/add-library-panel-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}
-1. Click  “Add a panel from the panel library”.
-Choosing this option will present a list of your library panels that can be searched and filtered.
-Clicking your desired panel will then add it to the dashboard.
+1. Click the **Add a panel from the panel library** option.
+You will see a list of your library panels.
+1. Filter the list or search to find the panel you want to add.
+1. Click your desired panel and add it to the dashboard.

 ## Unlink a library panel